Toward Quantum Analog Simulation of Many-Body Supersymmetry with Rydberg Atom Arrays

-\emph{Normalized Witten index-} We propose a counterpart to Eq.~\eqref{math_witten_ind}, applicable to quantum analogue simulation of any SUSY model $H$.
-If $F$ is an observable, we define:
+\emph{Normalized Witten index$-$} We propose a counterpart to Eq.~\eqref{math_witten_ind}, applicable to quantum simulation of any SUSY model $\hat{H}$.
+If $\hat{F}$ is an observable, we define$-$

-where $\mathcal{D}(H)$ is a normalized energy distribution such that: $i)$ $\mathcal{D}(H)$ yields weight at $E=0$ and $ii)$ $\mathcal{D}(H)$ samples some $E>0$ SUSY partners without favoring one partner over the other.
-This energy distribution can be engineered by the system exchanging energy with a reservoir through repeated interactions.
-As a convenient example, we consider induced system dynamics that causes $\mathcal{D}(H)$ to, at long times, approximate a thermal distribution, ${\rm exp}(-\beta H)/\mathcal{Z}$, where $\beta$ is the inverse temperature of a reservoir and $\mathcal{Z}$ is the partition function.
-However, thermalization is not a requirement for $\mathcal{D}(H)$, and any steady state distribution following the two criteria mentioned would work.
+where $\hat{\sigma}$ is a normalized distribution with weights $\sigma$, such that (i) $\hat{\sigma}$ yields weight at $E=0$ and (ii) $\hat{\sigma}$ has equal sampling probability of some $E>0$ SUSY partners.
+A general distribution over system eigenstates can bias one degenerate partner over another \cite{supplemental}, necessitating (ii).
+An energy distribution meeting these conditions can be engineered by the system exchanging energy with a reservoir through repeated interactions.
+As a convenient example, we consider dynamics that drive $\hat{\sigma}$ to the thermal distribution, ${\rm exp}(-\beta \hat{H})/\mathcal{Z}$, where $\beta$ is the inverse temperature of a reservoir and $\mathcal{Z}$ is the partition function.
+However, thermalization is not a requirement for $\hat{\sigma}$, and any steady state distribution meeting the above conditions would work.

-Once $F$ is identified and its eigenvalues observed, averaging its parity $(-1)^F$ using $\mathcal{D}(H)$ yields $\widetilde{W}$.
-Counting the parity of $F$ will naturally exclude excited states in SUSY models since they cancel in $\widetilde{W}$.
-But the presence of an asymmetry in counts will indicate the presence of one or more zero-energy modes and reflects in $\widetilde{W}$, as shown in Fig.~\ref{schm}a.
-Figs.~\ref{schm}b and c show schematics of two different averaging protocols for engineering $\mathcal{D}(H)$ which we describe in more detail with a physically realistic SUSY model.
+Once $\hat{F}$ is identified and its eigenvalues observed, averaging its parity $(-1)^{\hat{F}}$ using $\hat{\sigma}$ yields $\widetilde{W}$.
+Counting this parity naturally excludes excited states in SUSY models since they cancel in $\widetilde{W}$.
+But the presence of an asymmetry in counts will indicate the presence of one or more zero-energy modes and reflects in $\widetilde{W}$, as shown in Fig.~\ref{schm}(a).
+Figures~\ref{schm}(b) and \ref{schm}(c) show schematics of two different averaging protocols for engineering $\hat{\sigma}$, as described below.

-\emph{SUSY XXZ model-} To demonstrate our method we consider the XXZ Hamiltonian of $L$-site spin chains \cite{yang_2004_nonlocal}:
+\emph{SUSY XXZ model$-$} To demonstrate our method we consider the XXZ Hamiltonian of an $L$-site spin chain \cite{yang_2004_nonlocal}:

-where $S_{i}^{+} (S_{i}^{-})$ are the spin $1/2$ raising (lowering) operators and $S_i^{z}$ is the $z$ component of the spin at site $i$.
+where $\hat{S}_{i}^{+} (\hat{S}_{i}^{-})$ are the spin $1/2$ raising (lowering) operators and $\hat{S}_i^{z}$ is the $z$ component of the spin at site $i$.
 We consider open boundaries such that edge sites experience the energy shift $h$.
 The last term is an energy cost to add sites and serves as a chemical potential.
 The Hamiltonian in Eq.~\eqref{xxz_susy} exhibits SUSY at $(J,\Delta, h) = (-1,1,1/2)$ \cite{fendley_2003_lattice, yang_2004_nonlocal}.